fluentassert/verify/README.md

 ### Custom assertion function

-For simple cases, you can simply prepare a function that returns `FailureMessage`:
+For simple cases, you can simply prepare a function that returns `FailureMessage`.

 ```go
 package test